shiwang0211/minimal-mistakes/_posts/2020-06-09-recommender-system.md

 ### NeuralCF

 In traditional CF, The **Neural CF layers** are replaced with inner product.
+In NeuralCF more interaction is enabled.

 <img src="../assets/figures/dl/neural_cf.png" width="500">